mayerrobert/jmurmel/lambda/README.md

 JMurmel features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.

+The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.

 Murmel and JMurmel are Copyright (C) 2020 Robert Mayer.
 All rights reserved.

 This work is licensed under the terms of the MIT license.